jrief/django-formset/docs/source/buttons.rst

 ======================

 In HTML each form must be submitted through a user defined action.
 This normally is done using either an input field, or a button with type submit.
-This ``<button type="submit">`` must be placed inside the ``<form>...</form>``-element.
+This ``<button type="submit">Submit</button>`` or ``<input type="submit" value="Submit">`` must be placed inside the ``<form>...</form>``-element.

-**django-formset** has a different approach.
-Submit buttons shall be able to do much more than just triggering an event, which then proceeds with a predefined action on the form.
+**django-formset** has a different approach: Submit buttons shall be able to do *much more* than just triggering an event, which then proceeds with a predefined action on the form.
 Instead, a button when clicked, can perform a whole chain of actions.
 This allows us to trigger more than one event, whenever a user clicks on a button.

 All controlling buttons must be placed inside the ``<django-formset>``-element.
 A typically submit button therefore may look like